Working with List Attributes: ListHistogrammer

 Workspace examples: WorkingWithLists2020.fmwt and ListHistogrammer2020.fmwt

 The ListHistogrammer builds a histogram of the values found in a list and returns these in a new list attribute.
 The new list will be sorted so that the value with the most occurrences will be first.
-Using this transformer with the data in the Working With Lists workspace, we can easily find the park with the most trees as well as find out how many of each species is represented within each park.
+Using this transformer with the data in the Working With Lists workspace, we can easily identify the park with the most trees and determine the number of each species represented within each park.
 As a bonus, you can specify your own histogram list name, making it possible to have multiple histograms on a single feature.

 Here we’re counting the occurrence of each tree species within a single park using the ListHistogrammer: